Skip to main content

 Hurricane mobile app

 The American Red Cross Hurricane App can help you prepare for a hurricane.
-The app allows you track to storms, prepare your family and home, find help, and let others know you are safe.
+The app allows you to track storms, prepare your family and home, find help, and let others know you are safe.
 The app is available to download on Android or Apple devices.

 Flooding

 Hurricanes, tropical storms, nor’easters, and other coastal storms can also cause flooding and utility interruptions.
-Visit the City’s flood page to learn about flood safety tips.
+Visit the flood page to learn about flood safety tips.

 Top